-- An inflatable nylon bag (airbag) with a gas generator concealed behind the outboard bolster of the driver and front passenger seatbacks. - A special seat cover designed to allow airbag deployment. - The same warning light, electronic control and diagnostic unit as used for the front airbags. - Crash sensors located on the B and C pillars (one sensor on each pillar on each side of the vehicle).
+- An inflatable bag (airbag) with a gas generator concealed behind the outboard bolster of the driver and front passenger seatbacks. - A special seat cover designed to allow airbag deployment. - The same warning light, electronic control and diagnostic unit as used for the front airbags.

-Side airbags, in combination with
+• Crash sensors located on the C pillars (one sensor on each pillar on each side of the vehicle).

-safety belts, can help reduce the risk of severe injuries in the event of a significant side impact collision.
+Side airbags, in combination with safety belts, can help reduce the risk of severe injuries in the event of a significant side impact collision.

 The side airbags are fitted on the outboard side of the seatbacks of the front seats.
 In certain lateral collisions, the airbag on the side affected by the collision will be inflated.
-If the front passenger sensing system detects an empty seat, the front passenger seat-mounted side airbag will be deactivated.
 The airbag was designed to inflate between the door panel and occupant to further enhance the protection provided occupants in side impact collisions.